Defford-cum-Besford Church of England First School is reopening to all pupils on Monday 8th March.

 Absence and symptoms

 Schools will continue to be strict about children with symptoms of Covid-19 not attending school.
-Please ensure that if your child or anyone in the household displays symptoms of coronavirus that the household isolates and the individual is tested.
+Please ensure that if your child or anyone in the household displays symptoms of coronavirus that the individual isolates and is tested.

 It is parents’ duty to ensure their child has regular attendance at school.
 Please also help to ensure your child is in school by 9:00am to reduce disruption to the children’s learning.